acolote1998/humble-gladiators-2/docs/progress.md

 - Adding logic tu use spells in the battle
 - Adding NPC auto-play turn logic
 - Winning battle logic

+Wednesday 22/10
+- Added endpoint to check if there are ongoing battles for today
 ```